zackdean808/pyvaders/README.md

 - Laser : spaceBar

-### How to contrubite to the project
+### How to contribute to the project

-Goal: to get more people to contrubite to simple projects without worry about it being serious.
-To learn how to contrubite to (not limited to) repo, git tooling, documentation, art work for software.
+Goal: to get more people to contribute to simple projects without worry about it being serious.
+To learn how to contribute to (not limited to) repo, git tooling, documentation, art work for software.

 Some Guidlines ✅ :